 As mentioned in the previous section, the CMOR tables of projects that use cmor\strict: false will be extended with custom CMOR tables.
 By default, these are loaded from esmvalcore/cmor/tables/custom.
 However, by using the special project custom in the config-developer.yml file with the option cmor\path, a custom location for these custom CMOR tables can be specified:

 '''

 custom:

+cmor_path: ~/my/own/custom_tables

 '''